Palestinian, Israeli delegates trade barbs at U.N. climate summit

 UNITED NATIONS The Palestinian president and Israel's ambassador to the United Nations traded barbs on Friday during a signing ceremony for the Paris climate accord, in the latest example of continuing Israeli-Palestinian tensions.

 Palestinian President Mahmoud Abbas, who signed the agreement on behalf of the Palestinians, took advantage of the presence of some 60 world leaders at the U.N.
-General Assembly to criticise Israel.
+General Assembly to criticize Israel.

 "The Israeli occupation is destroying the climate in Palestine, and the Israeli settlements are destroying the environment in Palestine," Abbas told the 193-nation assembly.
 "Please help us in putting an end to the occupation and to settlements."